 “We found that, yes, VFAs are absorbed in the blood of pigs that were fed PDX/GOS.
 And, yes, they do get into the brain,” Fleming explains.
 “But when we looked at the relationship between these VFAs and the results of our behavior tests, there did not appear to be a clear connection.”

-Another surprise was a decrease in serotonin in brains of pigs fed the prebiotic.
+Another surprise was a decrease in serotonin in the brains of pigs fed the prebiotic.
 “When you hear less serotonin, there’s an immediate reaction to say, ‘Well, that’s bad,'” Fleming says.
 Not necessarily; those pigs didn’t show greater anxiety than control pigs during a stress test or poorer performance when given a learning and memory test.
 The researchers hypothesize that the prebiotics may alter levels of tryptophan, serotonin’s amino acid precursor, but it’s too early to say.

 Although more work is needed to tackle remaining questions, the study adds to the growing body of research suggesting a strong and potentially modifiable link between the gut and the brain: a link that makers of infant formula should strongly consider.